FrancesXLiu/DataVizPorfolio/final-project-part-one.md

 ### Increased tensions: population decline
 Overall population growth in New Zealand is under pressure due to declining birth rates among Pākehā (New Zealand Europeans) and other ethnic groups.
 The economic and social impacts of this trend are highlighted - an ageing population, a shrinking labour force, and fewer children in school.
 #### Charts:
-- Bar charts showing the decline in fertility for all ethnic groups in New Zealand, with particular attention to the low fertility of Pākehā, Asians and Pacific Islanders, in contrast to Māori fertility trends.
 - The population pyramid chart illustrates the age structure of New Zealand's different ethnic groups, particularly the trend towards increased ageing, highlighting the impact of declining birth rates on the future labour force.
 - Compare labour force participation rates and the proportion of the population of women of childbearing age by ethnicity show how declining fertility affects future economic development and social welfare systems.